Apparently, U.S. President Donald Trump’s two “simple rules” to buy American and hire American, do not apply to his children.

 Not only does Eric Trump’s Trump Vineyard continue to hire foreign workers, Ivanka Trump’s fashion brand has been thriving on Chinese-made products.

-According to AFP, over 53.5 tons of Ivanka Trump-branded clothes and fashion items in eight shipments were recently found by the U.S. Customs arriving from China.
+, over 53.5 tons of Ivanka Trump-branded clothes and fashion items in eight shipments were recently found by the U.S. Customs arriving from China.

 While Trump’s policies have been pressuring manufacturers to avoid using foreign labor to make products for American consumers, the Ivanka Trump Brand has yet to halt its own imports of goods.